dominicanodennis/AndroidExamples/README.md

 In the next activity the list items value is displayed.

 Problem left: prevent DialogFragment to be passed to the BackStack which causes if the user presses
-              "back" the dialog to be displayed again.
+              "back" the dialog to be displayed again. (solved) My initial thought was wrong.
+The activity had the dialog still open due to the fact that it has not been dismissed after its work.

 Note: Don't mind the german comments.